davidmolina/davidmolina.github.io/_posts/2025-11-30-exploratory-experiences.md

     - exploratory-experiences
 ---

-> I'm not going anywhere without my luggage. -- Richard Pryor

 No one is born an explorer, you become one through exploratory experiences.
+It's in exploratory experiences where your mind expands and rarely can you put it back where it was.
+You're never the same each time, and I highly recommend it for all ages.
+Personal timeline example:

 - Child through pre-teen, my mom would pack us up in her Chevy pickup and we'd roadtrip to Mexico taking a few days to get there.
 This is before the North American Free Trade Agreement (NAFTA) and the further devaluation of the mighty dollar.
 We'd visit annually and it's where I first learned Spanish.
 Growing up as a migrant farm worker kid this was always a treat.
 - At 10, a school field trip to Victoria, B.C. and where I first took a double-decker bus, enjoyed tea with croissants, and the most beautiful manicured gardens I've ever seen.